salawekesa/EnergEYES-YEShackathon/README.md

 ---

-Thank you for checking out EnergYES!
+Thank you for checking out EnergEYES!
 We hope this application helps you make informed decisions about utilizing renewable energy based on weather conditions in your area.
 If you have any feedback or questions, please don't hesitate to reach out.
 Happy renewable energy planning! 🌞💨💧